CARTAvis/manual_source/source/installation_and_configuration.rst

    [2021-06-03 10:30:57.575] [info] Listening on port 3002 with top level folder /, starting folder /Users/spongebob.
 The number of OpenMP worker threads will be handled automatically.
    [2021-06-03 10:30:57.575] [info] CARTA is accessible at http://192.168.0.128:3002/?token=E1A26527-8226-4FD5-8369-2FCD00BACEE0

-The last line contains the URL (e.g., :code:`http://192.168.0.128:3002/?token=E1A26527-8226-4FD5-8369-2FCD00BACEE0`) for you to access the CARTA process that you have just started up.
+The last line contains the unique URL (e.g., :code:`http://192.168.0.128:3002/?token=E1A26527-8226-4FD5-8369-2FCD00BACEE0`) for you to access the CARTA process that you have just started up.
 You will need to copy the URL and paste it to your *local* web browser to initialize the CARTA GUI.
 Please note that by "local", we mean the computer that you are using directly in front of you.
-Please do not use a web browser from the remote server to prevent potential failure due to WebGL.
+Please do not use a web browser from the remote server to prevent potential failure due to lack of WebGL support.

 More CARTA initialization flags are available in the section :ref:`carta_init_flag`.

 .. warning::
-   It is critial to have the :code:`--no_browser` flag set when you launch CARTA on a *remote* server.
+   It is critical to have the :code:`--no_browser` flag set when you launch CARTA on a *remote* server.
 If the flag is not set, CARTA will launch the default web browser on the remote server.
 If you have enabled X11 tunneling when you access the remote server via the ssh protocol, the web browser will be displayed in your local computer via X11.
 Otherwise, you will not see any browser displayed in your screen.
 Even the web browser from the remote server is displayed successfully with CARTA initialized, we *do not recommend* using CARTA in this way because the rendering is much less efficient and possibly your image will not be rendered properly due to lack of WebGL support.

 If you would like to initialize CARTA with an image loaded in the image viewer or a folder loaded in the file browser, please try: